 At MESA, we explore the physics opportunities offered by using the recently established Energy-Recovery-Linac (ERL) accelerator technology which enables very high electron-beam luminosities on internal targets at low energies.
 MESA will be the first accelerator to investigate multiturn energy recovery in a superconducting environment.
 The machine will therefore serve as a test-bed for world-scale facilities such as the LHeC .

-MESA not only is a pioneering project for ERL applications, it will also pave the route for highly visible experiments in particle physics:
+MESA not only is a pioneering project for ERL applications, it will also pave the route for

 J.L.
 Abelleira Fernandez et al., A Large Hadron Electron Collider at CERN: Report on the Physics and Design Concepts for Machine and Detector, J. Phys.
 G39 (2012) 075001.

 H. Merkel et al., Search for Light Gauge Bosons of the Dark Sector at the Mainz Microtron, Phys.
 Rev. Lett.
 106, 251802 (2011).

 H. Merkel et al., Search at the Mainz Microtron for Light Massive Gauge Bosons Relevant for the Muon g-2 Anomaly, Phys.
 Rev. Lett.
 112, 221802 (2014)